hounaar/blazy_tool/README.md

 ```
 pip install -r requirements.txt
 ```
-Now run Blazy by entering
+Now you can run Blazy by entering
 ```
 python blazy.py
 ```
 Now enter your desired login page URL and Blazy will do its thing:
 <img src='https://i.imgur.com/Ye0ZMpe.png' />

+### i hope u have enjoyed this repository